sastix/cms/README.md

 mysql -u root -p -h 127.0.0.1
 ```

-When asked for a password use the same with before: sastixcms
+When asked for a password use the same with before: `sastixcms`

-Now that you hve the DB up and running you can start the Spring Boot app:
+Now that you have the DB up and running you can start the Spring Boot app:
 ```
 $ cd devops/deployment/sxcms
 $ docker-compose pull